ALA Election Information

 2015 Election Information

 President-elect Candidates’ web pages:

-The candidates will participate in a candidates' forum on Saturday, January 31, 4:30 - 5:30 p.m., at the 2015 Midwinter Meeting in Chicago.
-Video of the forum will be posted here in early February.
+The candidates participated in a candidates' forum on Saturday, January 31, 4:30 - 5:30 p.m., at the 2015 Midwinter Meeting in Chicago.
+Video of the forum is available on YouTube.

 ALA Election Process